Thursday, December 14, 2023

 "Humans with pointy ears" is frequently invoked when you have a non-human character who is perceived to act unlike their stereotype, or one of the acceptable range of stereotypes.
 Are your dwarves "not dwarven enough?"
 Does he like wine instead of ale?
 Does he shave his beard?
 Is he a dagger wielding tunnel rat, instead of a chain-mail clad warrior with an axe?
 You're playing a short human, not a REAL dwarf.

 This also tends to get invoked when dealing with traditionally hostile non-humans.
 An elf or dwarf might violate their racial alignment, but a good orc?
 Unheard of.
-It's argued that it is impossible for any of the "humanoids" to be other than their Monster Manual entries, despite that never really being written anywhere, and several counter-examples, especially from 2nd edition (such as the Monster Manual deity who prizes his good bugbear converts).
+It's argued that it is impossible for any of the "humanoids" to be other than their Monster Manual entries, despite that never really being written anywhere, and several counter-examples, especially from 2nd edition (such as the Monster Mythology deity who prizes his good bugbear converts).
 Gary Gygax, revered by many old school gamers, even stated "The old addage [sic] about nits making lice applies", referring to noted proponent of genocide John Chivington's statements about Native Americans.
 As I have argued before, Dungeons and Dragons owes a lot to Westerns, and the attitude towards humanoids in a game tends to mirror the attitude towards Native Americans in contemporary Westerns; in Chato's Land (1973), you have a half-Indian protagonist, while Dances with Wolves (1990) presents the Native Americans as the sympathetic characters.

 One objection to having the possibility of non-evil humanoids is the idea that a DM may use these as "gotchas"...
 "You killed all of these orcs but they were secretly good so now you're all evil!".
 But this argument fails, in my opinion, as one could also use that as an argument against DMs...
-"We found a vorpal sword in a
+"We found a vorpal sword in a crypt guarded by a skeleton with no legs!"

 A more Pratchett-style game recognizes that the stereotypes exist, and may be the norm, but they are not the only way characters of that race can be played.
 Pratchett's dwarves are uniformly male-presenting, with beards and axes and iron boots, with one's actual sex being so concealed that the beginning of a dwarven courtship is "find out if the person is the correct gender."
 In Feet of Clay, however, we're introduced to Cheri Littlebottom, a dwarf woman who doesn't want that.
 She wants dresses and jewelry, lipstick and high heels welded to her iron boots.
 It is noted to be unusual.
 Other dwarves react with disgust... but it also doesn't make her impossible to exist as a character.
 Other examples include trolls who join the watch, vampires in the Ãœberwald League of Temperance who abstain from intelligent blood, and golems who buy their freedom to become their own selves.